Additive-Stabilized Polymer Electronics Manufacturing (ASPEM)

 in Chemistry of Materials

-Jacobs I
+Jacobs IE

-High-Efficiency Ion-Exchange Doping of Conducting Polymers
+High-Efficiency Ion-Exchange Doping of Conducting Polymers.

 Marcial-Hernandez R